 Use of Google Analytics

-Greenpeace uses Google Analytics to gather visitors’ use of our website and analyse the data to help us maintain and improve the design of our website.
+Greenpeace International uses Google Analytics to gather visitors’ use of our website and analyse the data to help us maintain and improve the design of our website.
 Google Analytics generates statistical and other information about website use by means of cookies, which are stored on users’ computers.

-Google Analytics cookies will only be applied when the “Performance” cookies consent is given.
-In case of no-consent, Google Analytics will still run and collect aggregated data.
-Should you not be willing to get the analytics cookies, please change your cookies settings above (‘change your cookies preferences’).
+Google Analytics cookies will only be applied when the “Analytics and performance” cookies consent is given.
+In case of no-consent, Google Analytics will still run and collect aggregated and anonymised data, it will not be able to track any user identification.
+Should you not be willing to get these cookies, please change your cookies settings above (‘change your cookies preferences’).

 As of May 2018, Google Analytics introduced the Data Retention controls, giving organisations the ability to set the amount of time before user-level and event-level data stored by Google Analytics is automatically deleted from Analytics’ servers.

 Such retention period applies to user-level and event-level data associated with cookies, user-identifiers (e.g. User-ID) and advertising identifiers (not applicable in Greenpeace websites anyway).
 For Greenpeace International, the Data Retention control for Google Analytics is set to 26 months.
 Once again, Analytics will not collect the internet protocol (IP) address used to connect your device to the internet.
+You can request Google to provide an extraction of your data related to Greenpeace International website.

 Besides, it is important to mention that Google stores websites traffic information which have Google Analytics tracking code.
-Check Google’s privacy policy and how to opt-out of Google Analytics cookies.
+Check Google’s privacy policy and how to opt-out of Google Analytics cookies

-You can install the “Google Analytics Opt-out Browser Add-on” to prevent information about your visits to our website being sent to Google Analytics.
+You can install the Google Analytics Opt-out Browser Add-on to prevent information about your visits to our website being sent to Google Analytics.

 Use of social networks sharing buttons and widgets

 These social networking widgets come from web servers which may track your behaviour on our website and may combine this with other information about you originating from other websites.
-You can install a browser add-ons like “Privacy Badger” for Chrome or “Disconnect” for Chrome and Firefox to control some (the first) or disable them (the second).
+You can install a browser add-ons like Privacy Badger for Chrome or Disconnect for Chrome and Firefox to control some (the first) or disable them (the second).

 Use of Hotjar

 We use Hotjar in order to better understand our users’ needs and to optimise this service and experience.
-Hotjar is a technology service that helps us better understand our users experience (e.g. how much time they spend on which pages, which links they choose to click, what users do and don’t like, etc.) and this enables us to build and maintain our service with user feedback.
+Hotjar is a technology service that helps us better understand our users’ experience (e.g. how much time they spend on which pages, which links they choose to click, what users do and don’t like, etc.) and this enables us to build and maintain our service with user feedback.
 Hotjar uses cookies and other technologies to collect data on our users’ behaviour and their devices (in particular device’s IP address (captured and stored only in anonymised form), device screen size, device type (unique device identifiers), browser information, geographic location (country only), preferred language used to display our website).
 Hotjar stores this information in a pseudonymised user profile.
 Neither Hotjar nor we will ever use this information to identify individual users or to match it with further data on an individual user.
-For further details, please see Hotjar’s privacy policy by clicking on this link.
+For further details, please see Hotjar’s privacy policy.

-You can opt-out to the creation of a user profile, Hotjar’s storing of data about your usage of our site and Hotjar’s use of tracking cookies on other websites by following this opt-out link.
+You can opt-out to the creation of a user profile, Hotjar’s storing of data about your usage of our site, and Hotjar’s use of tracking cookies on other websites by following this opt-out link.

 Contact us